ai-zerolab/Floword/README.md

 Then you can use `uvx floword@latest strat` as commands for running the floword server.

+Docker is also supported.
+You can use `docker pull ghcr.io/ai-zerolab/floword:latest` to pull the image from Github Container Registry.

+(WIP) You can found deployment instructions in [deploy](./deploy) directory.

 ## Configuration

 ### Via Environment Variables